sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partB.markdown

 You can customise your VMs by editing the templates you instantiate the VMs from.

-* In order to edit your existing template, choose the `Cursus Template` item and then *Update* buttons on the top right.
+* In order to edit your existing template, choose the `Cursus Template` item and then `Update` buttons on the top right.
 * In the *General* tab edit the number of CPU and VCPU as:
   * CPU: **4**
   * VCPU: **4**
-* When you are done, click on the green *Update* button so that your changes are actually saved.
+* When you are done, click on the green _Update_ button so that your changes are actually saved.

 That was it.
 From now on you will get a 4-core VM running using the same *Cursus Image*.

-#### Run the example on the four-core VM
+#### Instantiate the four-core VM

 * Instantiate a VM from the updated template.
 * Login to the VM. *Is your data there?*